 The ESEE 6 Survival Knife is a perfect knife for people looking for tactical, survival, and bushcraft knives.
 If you’re looking for something that can perform and take a beating this is it.
 The ESEE 6 features a drop point blade design that makes it perfect for a variety of tasks.

-This knife should be your go-to when it’s a situation where you need a large knife, but still need it to be compact and easy to carry.
-Other important features include: rounded pommel with lanyard hole as well as a plain cutting edge, and a removable linen micarta sheath.
-This is definitely one of the cooler ESEE knives for sale.
+This bushcraft knife should be your go-to when it’s a situation where you need a large knife, but still need it to be compact and easy to carry.
+Other important knife features include: rounded pommel with lanyard hole as well as a plain cutting edge, and a removable linen micarta sheath.
+This is definitely one of the cooler ESEE knives on the market.

 Overall ESEE 6 specs: